MikeDigitize/inheritance/README.md

 ```

-So with this style of writing functions that can be used in isolation but are also tied to a specific API, exporting these as individual classes and a small helper method to combine their prototype properties I can create my own custom class build.
+So with this style of writing functions that can be used in isolation but are also tied to a specific API, exporting these wrapped in constructor-less individual classes and with a small helper method to combine their prototype properties I can create my own custom class build.

 Is this a good thing?
-Yes if I'm going to re-use these functions elsewhere as part of other classes, but not really if I don't.
-I may as well just make one single class becuase it's not as though all the class properties are copied to the instance, they remain on the class and are looked up via the prototype chain, so I'm not saving loads of memory.
-So in short composition is good if my functions can be used as part of multiple classes.
+Yes, particularly if I'm going to re-use these functions elsewhere as part of other classes.
+If I'm not going to re-use them I may as well just make one single class because it's not as though all the properties are copied to the instance, they are just looked up via the prototype chain, so I'm not saving loads of memory by creating a single larger class.
+So in short composition is good if my functions are re-usable and I am actually going to re-use them.

-Now, to return to my original motivation behind exploring inheritance options - that I wanted to create a progressively expansive API that was left to the user to construct based onthe functionality they required - it would seem that the answer is to firstly create a base API and then a series of expansion functions which are wrapped in tiny classes and whose protptypes could be combined together to extend the base class.
+Now, to return to my original motivation behind exploring inheritance options - that I wanted to create a progressively expansive API that was left to the user to construct based on the functionality they required - it would seem that the answer is to firstly create a base API and then a series of functions to expand functionality which live in their own individual files.
+These functions are exported out wrapped in tiny classes, the protptypes of which are combined together to extend the base class.
 It's also a nice bonus if the functions are flexible enough to be used in isolation without the base class.
+One nagging thought remains though, in that I'm having to workaround a limitation or what I perceive to be a limitation of no native way to combine prototype properties into a single object.

-So this is the approach I'll take, when it's finished I'll report back with some details on how well it worked.
+But regardless this is the approach I'll take, and when it's finished I'll report back with some details on how well it worked.
 Thanks for reading!
-Contributions / comments welcomed!
+Contributions / comments / corrections to this article are welcomed!